Sarafian/SemVerPS/README.md

 [SemVerPS] is a PowerShell module to work with [Semantic Version] utilizing the .net implementation from [Max Hauser's SemVer] repository.

-# Core edition only
+# Core editions only

-For reasons discussed in #8, the module works only with the `Core` edition.
+For reasons discussed in #8, the module works only with the `Core` edition with a minimum version `7.0`.
 For the desktop edition make sure you install version `1.0`.

 ```powershell
 Find-Module -Name SemVerPS -MaximumVersion 1.0|Install-Module